Western North Pacific Gray Whales

 Threats

 The threats to gray whales in the western North Pacific include entanglement and entrapment in fishing gear, ship strikes, noise, and habitat degradation.
-The whales that migrate to North America for the winter face these same threats there.
+The whales that migrate to North America for the winter face these same threats in the U.S., Canada, and Mexico.
 The intensity of oil and gas exploration, development, production, and transport at Sakhalin Island is of particular concern as a potential threat to the gray whales that depend on that region for foraging in the summer and fall.
+Two major offshore oil and gas projects are located near the Sakhalin Island feeding area, and additional projects were underway and planned off Sakhalin and in areas near the whales’ migratory routes when the flow of information from the region was disrupted.
+The biggest risks from such projects come from underwater noise, including seismic surveys, increased vessel traffic, habitat modification, and the possibility of a major oil spill.

 Current Conservation Efforts